 2) Videos That Autoplay

 Videos content is an excellent way to market your products to your visitors; it’s an infinitely more powerful way to advertise and inform than text and images.
 However, it must still not be abused.
-When a user enters your website, they like knowing that they have the freedom to look around and click and browse in any order that suits them.
+When a user enters a site such as Elite RV, they like knowing that they have the freedom to look around and click and browse in any order that suits them.
 When you have an autoplaying video, it essentially wrestles this control away from them and says “you’re watching this video now, whether you like it or not”.